pictus/viktor-docker/docs/tools.md

 ### Interacting with the Container

-`frankenphp-project` provides a few tools to interact with the container.
+`viktor-docker` provides a few tools to interact with the container.
 Please note that you may need to adjust `DC_DOCKERFILE` and `DC_CONTAINER` in `./viktor/.env` as necessary.

 #### Structure
 - `./viktor/bin/`